JessicaBehrens/MH_Paramater_Estimation-3MPEA_Crystallization/README.md

 Moving Horizon Parameter Estimation for an Enzyme Catalyzed Transamination Reaction with Integrated Product Removal - M.Sc.
 Jessica Behrens, M.Sc.
 Sven Tiedemann, M.Sc.
 Tom Kunde, Prof. Dr. Jan von Langermann  and Prof. Dr.-Ing.
 Achim Kienle

-For more information please refer to the paer [link will follow]().
+For more information please refer to the paper [link will follow]().
 The code is structured as follows:

 **General Functions:**